fimbault/mock_fido2/README.md

 # mock_fido2
-Demo of fido2 APIs without requiring a physical device
+Demo of fido2 APIs without requiring a physical device.

 ## what it does

-The project mocks a device and authenticates against a FIDO2 server.
+The project mocks a device and authenticates against a local FIDO2 server.

 ```
 def authenticate():